zond/god/cli/README.md

 # Usage

+Install with `go get`:

+    go get github.com/zond/god/cli

+Then run from the command line:

     cli [-ip 127.0.0.1] [-port 9191] [-enc string] COMMAND

 The `-ip` and `-port` options are, not surprisingly, the address and port of a node in the database cluster.